 - Plastic spatula

-Cook for 1-2 minutes undisturbed, and flip using a plastic spatula to avoid scratching the non-stick pan.
-Typically, a good indication it’s time to turn the pancakes is once bubbles start forming on the top raw side of the pancake.
-Flip and cook for another minute to two.
+Cook for 3 minutes undisturbed, and flip using a plastic spatula to avoid scratching the non-stick pan.
+Then cook for another 2 minutes.

 Once both sides of pancakes are cooked, remove and lay on a cooling rack to completely cool if using for meal prep.
 Otherwise, stack them on a plate and cover them with a cloth to keep warm before serving.